 Toilet Type: Urine Diverting Decompose

 Description: one of the first BTW urine diverting decompose toilets in the US.
 In the last 5 years since replacing the Phoenix blue box, the system has generated zero pounds of waste.
 The remaining original Phoenix next door generated 30,000 - 40,000 pounds of hazardous waste for disposal in the same period.
 Click here for more info.

-Toilet Tech Solutions was founded in 2013 by Geoff Hill following his PhD on the topic of human waste management.
+Toilet Tech Solutions was founded in 2013 by Geoff Hill following his Ph.D. on the topic of human waste management.
 TTS provided a 'blue ocean' opportunity to merge sustainability, technology and entrepreneurship in a field that had seen little innovation since the 1970's.
-In 2017, TTS merged with Engineered Compost Systems, and has grown to operate in Canada and the USA, employ engineers and technicians and make sales in North and South America.
+TTS has grown to operate in Canada and the USA, employ engineers and technicians and make sales in North and South America.